Antral type mucosa

 What does antral type mucosa with chronic gastritis mean?

-What does it mean if antral type mucosa is described as reactive?
+What does it mean if the tissue is described as reactive?

-Reactive means that the cells in the antral type mucosa have been injured and look abnormal when examined under the microscope.
+Antral mucosa with reactive changes means that the tissue has been injured and looks abnormal when examined under the microscope.
 The injury can be caused by infection, physical stress, or exposure to chemicals or medications.
 Reactive does not mean cancer.

 A+ A A-